-Geometric dimensioning and tolerancing is the representation of engineering tolerances that uses symbols.
-It is used on engineering drawing and computer-aided design models for communicating nominal geometry and acceptable variation.
-The purpose of GD&T is to communicate with engineering staff about the required degree of accuracy and precision of all the features of the part.
-GD&T was initiated by Stanley Parker in the form of a true position.
+Geometric dimensioning and tolerancing is the representation of engineering tolerances that uses GD&T symbols.
+Engineering drawing and computer-aided design models use GD & T. GD & T symbols are communicating nominal geometry and acceptable variation in engineering modeling.
+The purpose of GD&T is to inform engineering staff about the required degree of accuracy and precision of all the features of the part.
+Stanley Parker initiated GD&T in the form of a true position.

 There are several fundamental rules for dimension and tolerance defined in Y14.5 standards.

-- All the dimensions must have a tolerance for every feature that will subject to variation.
+- All the dimensions must have a tolerance for every feature that will be subject to variation.

 - Scaling is not allowed but only in certain cases.

 - Engineering drawing defines the finished part.
-Additional dimensions are marked as reference.
+Extra dimensions are marked as references.

-- The dimension should be applied to the feature that represents the function of the features and should be used for only one interpretation.
+- The dimension should be applied to the feature that represents the function of the features.
+And it should be used for only one interpretation.

-- The explanation of the manufacturing process should be avoided.
+- Avoid the explanation of the manufacturing process.

-- All the dimensions and tolerances should be arranged for maximum readability.
+- Arrange all the dimensions and tolerances for maximum readability.

-- All the dimensions and tolerances are shown for 20 degrees C and 101.3kPa unless stated otherwise.
+- All the dimensions and tolerances are at 20 degrees C and 101.3kPa unless stated otherwise.

 - All the dimensions are valid for the free state unless stated otherwise.